Special Projects at the YMCA

-The warming centre has been operational for over two weeks, and we are able to support 20-25 individuals each night where they can access showers, clothes and more.
 In addition to the warming centre, the new space located in the Parkside Centre will ensure that they can also enjoy a meal in a warm and safe location with all physical distancing and safety measures in place.
 The location opens on Monday, December 7th at 12:00pm.

 We understand that members might have questions, and so we have set up a series of FAQs available below.

 If you have additional questions, please contact Kendra MacIsaac, General Manager of Health, Fitness and Aquatics by email at firstname.lastname@example.org.

 Thank you to everyone who has supported the warming centre!